 4. Precordial Catch Syndrome

 Injury to the chest, a growth spurt, and bad posture can irritate or pinch the nerves of the chest wall.
-Consequently, one feels intense pain while breathing, chest pain on the left side, etc. Although the symptoms might feel like a heart attack sometimes, they heal on their own.
+Consequently, one feels intense pain while breathing, chest pain on the left side, etc. Although the symptoms like a heart attack sometimes, they heal on their own.
 This is a harmless condition common among older children and young adults.

 Sometimes, pain under your left breast signifies inflammation of the cartilage that connects your ribs to the breast bone.
 There is no identifiable cause, but rib cage injury, heavy lifting, infection, and arthritis are tied to this condition as possible culprits.